Editorial Standards

 Editorial Policy & Review Methodology

-Aiifi publishes reviews, comparisons, and buying guides for AI, online courses, and career-focused technology.
+Aiifi publishes reviews, comparisons, and buying guides for non-technical white-collar professionals thinking about AI at work — whether they are curious, worried or skeptical, excited, using AI, following the field, or leading adoption.
 This page explains who writes our content, how reviews are researched, how affiliate relationships are handled, how AI is used in production, and how pages are updated and corrected.

 Why this page exists: Aiifi's editorial process is built around three questions: who created the content, how it was produced, and why it exists.
 This page answers all three through clear authorship, visible methodology, and standards designed to help readers make decisions rather than chase search traffic.